Google DeepMind: AlphaGo and successors

-WaveNet and WaveRNN

-In 2016, DeepMind introduced WaveNet, a text-to-speech system.
-It was originally too computationally intensive for use in consumer products, but in late 2017 it became ready for use in consumer applications such as Google Assistant.
-In 2018 Google launched a commercial text-to-speech product, Cloud Text-to-Speech, based on WaveNet.

-In 2018, DeepMind introduced a more efficient model called WaveRNN co-developed with Google AI.
-In 2020 WaveNetEQ, a packet loss concealment method based on a WaveRNN architecture, was presented.
-In 2019, Google started to roll WaveRNN with WavenetEQ out to Google Duo users.

 AlphaStar

 In 2016, Hassabis discussed the game StarCraft as a future challenge, since it requires strategic thinking and handling imperfect information.

 In January 2019, DeepMind introduced AlphaStar, a program playing the real-time strategy game StarCraft II.
 AlphaStar used reinforcement learning based on replays from human players, and then played against itself to enhance its skills.
 At the time of the presentation, AlphaStar had knowledge equivalent to 200 years of playing time.
 It won 10 consecutive matches against two professional players, although it had the unfair advantage of being able to see the entire field, unlike a human player who has to move the camera manually.
 A preliminary version in which that advantage was fixed lost a subsequent match.

 In July 2019, AlphaStar began playing against random humans on the public 1v1 European multiplayer ladder.
 Unlike the first iteration of AlphaStar, which played only Protoss v.
 Protoss, this one played as all of the game's races, and had earlier unfair advantages fixed.
-By October 2019, AlphaStar reached Grandmaster level on the StarCraft II ladder on all three StarCraft races, becoming the first AI to reach the top league of a widely popular esport without any game restrictions.
+By October 2019, AlphaStar had reached Grandmaster level on the StarCraft II ladder on all three StarCraft races, becoming the first AI to reach the top league of a widely popular esport without any game restrictions.

+Datacenter operation

+In 2014, a datacenter engineer at Google began using supervised machine learning to predict power usage effectiveness (PUE) of datacenters at Google.
+The system was deployed in production to allow operators to simulate control strategies and pick the one that saves the most energy.
+In 2016, inspired by AlphaGo, he contacted DeepMind to apply reinforcement learning (RL) to train a system that could also recommend actions.
+It was trialed on a live datacenter.
+The system read from sensor readings and recommended actions to take, and human engineers would implement the actions.
+Though the human engineers found its recommendations unintuitive, they satisfied all safety constraints, and led to a 15% saving in PUE.
+The system was deployed more widely across Google, with datacenter controllers receiving email recommendations from the system every 15 minutes.

+Eventually a more mature and more autonomous system was deployed, where the AI's actions are checked against safety constraints and implemented autonomously if verified safe, and human operators would supervise the AI and may override.
+The system led to a 30% saving in PUE.
+The system produced cooling strategies that surprised long-time operators, such as exploiting winter conditions to produce colder than normal water.
+Google subsequently collaborated with Trane Technologies to deploy similar RL-based systems on HVAC of facilities outside of Google.